Cervical intraepithelial neoplasia: Treatment

 Treatment for CIN 1, mild dysplasia, is not recommended if it lasts fewer than two years.
 Usually, when a biopsy detects CIN 1, the woman has an HPV infection, which may clear on its own within 12 months.
-Therefore, it is instead followed for later testing rather than treated.
-In young women closely monitoring CIN 2 lesions also appears reasonable.
+Therefore, it is instead followed for later testing rather than being treated.
+In young women, closely monitoring CIN 2 lesions also appears reasonable.

+The typical threshold for treatment is CIN 2+, although a more restrained approach may be taken for young persons and pregnant women.
 Treatment for higher-grade CIN involves removal or destruction of the abnormal cervical cells by cryocautery, electrocautery, laser cautery, loop electrical excision procedure (LEEP), or cervical conization.
+While these surgical methods effectively reduce the risk of developing cervical cancer, they cause an increased risk of premature birth in future pregnancies.
+Surgical techniques that remove more cervical tissue come with less risk of the cancer recurring but a higher chance of giving birth prematurely.
+Due to this risk, taking into account the age, childbearing plans of the woman, the size and location of the cancer cells are crucial for choosing the right procedure.

-The typical threshold for treatment is CIN 2+, although a more restrained approach may be taken for young persons and pregnant women.
-A Cochrane review found no clear evidence to show which surgical technique may be superior for treating CIN.
-Evidence suggests that while retinoids are not effective in preventing the progression of CIN, they may be effective in causing regression of disease in people with CIN2.
+While retinoids are not effective in preventing the progression of CIN, they may be effective in causing regression of the disease in people with CIN2.
 Therapeutic vaccines are currently undergoing clinical trials.
 The lifetime recurrence rate of CIN is about 20%, but it isn't clear what proportion of these cases are new infections rather than recurrences of the original infection.

 Research to investigate if prophylactic antibiotics can help prevent infection in women undergoing excision of the cervical transformation zone found a lack of quality evidence.

-Surgical treatment of CIN lesions is associated with an increased risk of infertility or subfertility.
-A case-control study found that there is an approximately two-fold increase in risk i.

-The findings of low quality observational studies suggest that women receiving treatment for CIN during pregnancy may be at an increased risk of premature birth.
-People with HIV and CIN 2+ should be initially managed according to the recommendations for the general population according to the 2012 updated ASCCP consensus guidelines.
+People with HIV and CIN 2+ should be initially managed according to the recommendations for the general population, according to the 2012 updated ASCCP consensus guidelines.

 Outcomes

 It used to be thought that cases of CIN progressed through grades 1–3 toward cancer in a linear fashion.

-However most CIN spontaneously regress.
+However, most CINs spontaneously regress.
 Left untreated, about 70% of CIN 1 will regress within one year; 90% will regress within two years.
 About 50% of CIN 2 cases will regress within two years without treatment.

 Progression to cervical carcinoma in situ (CIS) occurs in approximately 11% of CIN 1 and 22% of CIN 2 cases.
 Progression to invasive cancer occurs in approximately 1% of CIN 1, 5% of CIN 2, and at least 12% of CIN 3 cases.

-Progression to cancer typically takes 15 years with a range of 3 to 40 years.
+Progression to cancer typically takes 15 years, with a range of 3 to 40 years.
 Also, evidence suggests that cancer can occur without first detectably progressing through CIN grades and that a high-grade intraepithelial neoplasia can occur without first existing as a lower grade.

-Research suggests that treatment does not affect the chances of getting pregnant but it is associated with an increased risk of miscarriage in the second trimester.
+Research suggests that treatment does not affect the chances of getting pregnant, but it is associated with an increased risk of miscarriage in the second trimester.